-I have enjoyed books for as long as I can remember and have several Maths books on my Kindle, a small number of which were free or very low cost.
+I have enjoyed books for as long as I can remember and have several Maths books on my Kindle, some of which were free or very low cost.
 Now you don’t have to own a Kindle to read Kindle books as the Kindle app is free to download for any device you may own: PC, phone or tablet.
-It is possible to search Kindle books by price, so a search on Mathematics books by price from lowest to highest will give all the free entries; there are lots of toddler books and samples there but the odd useful book is available.
-A very useful search for low cost books is a search on popular Mathematics books, price low to high. which returns popular Mathematics and Science books for as little as 99p. .
+It is possible to search Kindle books by price, so try a search on Mathematics books by price from lowest to highest.
+If you search on all titles this gives all the free entries which seem to include lots of toddler books and samples.
+The most relevant results can be worth checking.

 There are many other free Maths books online as you will discover with a little searching, see this collection for example.

 Colin Foster’s KS3 Instant Maths Ideas (3 books) are now freely available online; these contain a wealth of ideas to try in the classroom.
-Colin Foster is an Assistant Professor at the Centre for Research in Mathematics Education in the School of Education at the University of Nottingham.
+Colin Foster is a Reader in Mathematics Education in the Mathematics Education Centre at Loughborough University.

 For GCSE try: